Iridium Communications: One-way pagers

 Two pagers were made for the Iridium network – the Motorola 9501 and Kyocera SP-66K.
 These are one-way devices that could receive messages sent in the form of SMS.

 Messages are delivered to pre-selected "MDAs" which cover a certain geographic area.
 Three of these MDAs may be selected on a web-based portal or updated automatically if the paging service is bound to an Iridium phone.
 Each country has its own MDA based on its country code; some of the larger countries are divided into several MDAs, while separate MDAs exist for sections of ocean and common aeronautic routes.

 Pagers are assigned with telephone numbers in area code 480 and can also be contacted using email, SMS and the web-based interface used to send messages to Iridium phones.

 Two-way satellite messengers

 In 2017, Garmin announced inReach SE+ and inReach Explorer+ satellite communicators, which use Iridium satellite network for global coverage.
-Garmin inReach mini, a satellite messenger with more compact dimensions, was announced a year later.
+The Garmin inReach Mini, a satellite messenger, was announced a year later.
 These devices can send and receive text messages with any cell phone number, email address or another inReach device, as well as to provide location sharing, navigation and direct communication options to emergency services.

-ZOLEO satellite communicator is a satellite communication device which uses Bluetooth connection to provide two-way messaging to connected smartphone or tablet devices via global Iridium network when cellular or Wi-Fi coverage is unavailable.
+ZOLEO satellite communicator uses global Iridium network when cellular or Wi-Fi coverage is unavailable.
+It does so by means of Bluetooth connection to provide two-way messaging to connected smartphone or tablet devices.